With epic powder and endless opportunities to play outside, Golden rules. Discover 10 fun things to do in Golden this winter.

 Insider tips: Enjoy mountaintop dining at the spectacular Eagle’s Eye Restaurant, and save time for tubing and ice skating!

-- Float on Snow: With snowshoes on your feet, you can make the most of Golden’s fluffy snow.
+With snowshoes on your feet, you can make the most of Golden’s fluffy snow.
 Snowshoeing is easy, affordable, and fun for all ages.
+Here are a few places to snowshoe around Golden:

 - Reflection Lake is your one-stop destination for snowshoeing, tobogganing, and ice skating.
 It’s a great picnic spot too!